nordmanndev/ubuntu-server-setup/README.md

 ## Setup prompts

-⌨️ When the setup script is run, you will be prompted to enter the username and password of the new user account, as well as Global Git Name and Email Address.
+⌨️ When the setup script is run, you will be prompted to enter the username and password of the new user account, as well as Global Git Name and E-mail Address.

 ⌨️ Following that, you will then be prompted to add a public ssh key (which should be from your local machine) for the new account.
 To generate an ssh key from your local machine: